Traditional Greek Easter Bread (Tsoureki)

 Add the yeast (pic.
 4) and 1/4 of the flour –that’s 125g / 4.5oz- (pic.5) to the lukewarm milk.

 Mix well (pic.
 6) and cover with film or a kitchen towel.
 Set aside, away from drafts.
-Let it rest for about 30minutes to 1 hour until it doubles in size.
-Melt the butter on low heat.
+Let it rest for about 30minutes to 1 hour until it doubles in volume.
+Important: you want this mixture become double, but not to get too puffed up (like overflowing the bowl!).
+So, depending on your room temperature, check from time to time to see if it's double in volume.
+Meanwhile, melt the butter on low heat.
 Set aside to cool.

 Use a stand mixer or an electric hand mixer and beat the 3 eggs, for a few seconds.
 Add the sugar (pic.
 7) and whisk, on medium speed, for about a minute (pic.
 8).